rilhia/dataiku-test/tutorial/document.md

 ### 6. displayPlayerRecord(data):

-	•	This function updates the player’s statistics (username, wins, losses) in the UI by modifying the HTML elements with the retrieved data.
+- This function displays the player’s statistics (username, wins, losses) in the UI by modifying the HTML elements with the retrieved data.
-	•	It’s triggered after registration or login, and after the game ends (when the win/loss count is updated).
+- It’s triggered after registration or login, and after the game ends (when the win/loss count is updated).

 ```javascript
         // Display player record data
         function displayPlayerRecord(data) {